Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 • No recent conversions: This status is a common source of anxiety, but it is actually good news regarding the technical setup.
 It means Google has successfully detected and verified the conversion tag, but there have been no conversions attributed to a Google Ad click in the last 7 days.
 The tracking is working correctly.
 This status is a signal to look at campaign performance (e.g., ad copy, landing pages, targeting), not a sign of a technical problem with the tracking implementation.
 Mistaking this for a technical error is a frequent pitfall that leads to unnecessary troubleshooting.

 • Recording conversions: This is the goal!
 This status means the tag is working, and Google has successfully tracked conversions from ads within the last 7 days.
-Valuable data is now being collected to optimize campaigns.
+Valuable data is now being collected to optimise campaigns.

 Next Steps: From Tracking to Growth